8ta4/pun/DONTREADME.md

 > Does `pun` filter vocabulary by word frequency?

 Nah.
 Word frequency alone doesn't determine how identifiable a term is.
-For example, "ungoogleable" barely registers on frequency lists, but everyone knows what it means because it's derived from "Google."
+For example, "ungoogleable" barely registers on frequency lists, but everyone knows what it means because it's derived from "Google".

 Plus, frequency filtering gets messy with phrases, which can show up in all sorts of variations and are a pain to count.